amandabacon/Stickney_Inventory/README.md

-# final for DBMS Fall 2017
+# Final for DBMS Fall 2017

-# This is a web.py spin off using python and psql.
+This is a web.py spin off using python and psql.

-# This program, website, and database is geared toward being used by Stickney Observatory as a means of taking inventory and keeping a log of all of the items inputted into the database.
+This program, website, and database is geared toward being used by Stickney Observatory as a means of taking inventory and keeping a log of all of the items inputted into the database.

-# The user can search through the database through the use of a web.py HTML page to find information on logged items.
+The user can search through the database through the use of a web.py HTML page to find information on logged items.

-# The user can also fill out a form in order to log some items into the psql database.
+The user can also fill out a form in order to log some items into the psql database.

+# Installation

-# In order to use this application, you must first download/install postgresql.
+In order to use this application, you must first download/install postgresql.
 Information can be found here: https://www.postgresql.org/docs/9.6/static/tutorial-install.html

-# This model was run and tested on the Linux Ubuntu operating system.
+This model was run and tested on the Linux Ubuntu operating system.

-# How to install on Linux:
+How to install on Linux:

-# sudo -u postgres createdb -O _yourusername_ stickney_db
+sudo -u postgres createdb -O _yourusername_ stickney_db

-# ./import.sh
+./import.sh

-# You're good to go.
+You're good to go.